 Savage Axis XP Accuracy

 What can I say, it’s a Savage.
 Even with a recoil lug that sits in the rifle instead of the action, these rifles produce fantastic groups.
 All 4 rifles I’ve laid my hands on will do 0.75-1.25″ groups at 100 yards all day long.
 There are plenty of rifles in the $1000 range that can’t print groups like this, and the Savage will do it out of the box, with factory ammo.
 There is nothing left to say here, Savage rifles are the most accurate for the money.
 For an in-depth review of accuracy with factory ammo in the Axis, check out the great 130 grain 270 winchester shootout.

-The Axis gives up a few points to the Remington 783, especially on the trigger.
+The Axis gives up a few points to the Remington 783, especially on the trigger and mag.
 A decent trigger makes a big difference in the field, and I think Savage has to play catch up here.
-I’d really rather pay $50 more for an Axis that comes with an Accutrigger than have to pay $100 more for a Rifle Basix trigger to add on.
+The Axis II is definitely what the Axis I needed, and I’m glad Savage upped their game.
 While Savage had no reason to do so in the past, they’re now being forced to compete with Remington.
 Otherwise, this is a fantastic rifle for a beginner or low use user.
 Someone who hunts a lot might appreciate the metal magazine of a higher model Savage, or the fantastic composite one in a Browning X-bolt, but as a beginner or back-up rifle, the plastic fantastic magazine is fine.
 This rifle gives up very little else in terms of being used as a hunting tool.
 The deer certainly won’t be able to tell the difference between being hit by a Savage Axis or a $1000 “premium” factory rifle and that’s all that should matter, right?